Code-Institute-Submissions/webalyzer/README.md

 #### Desired features

-The desired features the app could contain includes the following features:
+The desired features the app could contain includes the following:

 - To validate the standard `https://html.spec.whatwg.org` meta tags of a website.